aksel/eyetribe-heatmap/README.md

 # eyetribe-heatmap
-Heatmap generator for the EyeTribe eye-tracker.
-Written in Java.
+A simple heatmap generator for the EyeTribe eye tracker.

-NOTE:
-This application uses eyetribe-java-0.9.60, which has to be added manually, as I cannot seem to figure out how to add it as a dependency.
+Handy for evaluating your UI.

+Written in Java, using eyetribe-java-0.9.60.

+Features:
+* Eye tracking with the EyeTribe eye tracker
+* Variable intensity
+* Overlay heatmap to display it in real-time
+* Save heatmaps